Reactions to Airborne Alpha-gal

 2. Australian expert Dr. Sheila van Nunen, who first recognized alpha-gal syndrome, mentions reactions to airborne reactions in her paper Managing mammalian meat allergy and tick anaphylaxis and in this presentation (@ 1:09:20) in which she states that they affect approximately 30% of patients and describes their impact.

 3. Explain that unlike protein allergens, the primary antigenic form of alpha-gal is thought to be lipids (fat).
-While proteins can be denatured by cooking and do not typically become aerosolized, alpha-gal is heat stabile (70) and, as all cooks know, fat is aerosolized during cooking.
+While proteins can be denatured by cooking and do not typically become aerosolized, alpha-gal is heat stable (70) and, as all cooks know, fat is aerosolized during cooking.
 Aerosolized fat droplets can be inhaled deep into the lungs where they can trigger reactions, just like pollen, pet-dander, and other non-food allergens that your physician may be more familiar with.
 For reasons that aren’t clear, reactions to airborne alpha-gal tend to be more severe than reactions to these more familiar airborne allergens.
 However, a quick Google Scholar search will turn up numerous papers about anaphylactic reactions to various airborne allergens.

 4. Document your reactions.
 Doctors are less likely to dismiss your reports of reactions if you have notes, photos, videos, eyewitness accounts, and other data.
 Some at-home blood pressure monitors will record readings.
 People with severe reactions to airborne alpha-gal have found that recording drops in blood pressure associated with fume reactions can be helpful when dealing with skeptical physicians.